aphethean/xtext-maven-examples/2.3.0-example/README.md

 ### mygenerator.jar errors

-When running the standalone jar 'mygenerator.jar' you will see some errors.
-These errors do not seem to affect the xtend generation, but they can be resolved by removing the org.eclipse.xtend2.standalone dependency and adding the org.eclipse.xtext dependencies (basically all the xtext jars you see in your Eclipse dependencies) to your pom.xml.
+When running the standalone jar 'mygenerator.jar' with version 2.2.1 of the org.eclipse.xtend2.standalone dependency we saw these errors below.
+They did not seem to affect the xtend generation, but they can be resolved by removing the org.eclipse.xtend2.standalone dependency and adding the org.eclipse.xtext dependencies (basically all the xtext jars you see in your Eclipse dependencies) to your pom.xml.

-I'd put this in the example, but unfortunately I can't find a public maven repo with this dependency.
-If anyone knows of one then please do let me know.
+A big thanks to Torsten at springide.org for a number of changes, but paticuliarly for pointing me at the 2.3.1 version of the XTend standalone jar.
+The example has now been updated to use the 2.3.1 version of the org.eclipse.xtend.standalone jar which resolved the exception below.

 The error:
 <pre>